- Age / Gender:

 Rules for the TOURNAMENT phase:

 - Every track you make in the knockout tournament has to be made from scratch, by you, for the competition.
 No remixes, covers, arrangements, or revisiting old tracks.
-Having said that, you may ask someone to play an instrument for you or sing for you.*
+Having said that, you may ask someone to play an instrument and/or sing for you.*

 - If you entered as a two-person team, then your round's submission can be a track by either one of you or a collaborative effort.